-Learning objective: I can use commas to list.
+Learning objective: I can use an expanded noun phrase in my resolution.

-Warm up: write as many subordinating and coordinating conjunctions as you can*
+Warm up: write as many adjectives about this image as you can.*

 In each lesson we will have our success criteria to follow.
 The success criteria are what I need to see in your work to see what you are learning whilst at home.

 This video on expanded noun phrases will really help you in your paragraph.

 In your sentences this could be evident like this:

 Do you see how we are using adjectives to expand and add the detail?